Become a partner

 Festival events are renowned for their engaging and interactive components.
 You can contribute to this spirit of inquiry and discovery by joining us as a Partner in the 2017 Philadelphia Science Festival.
 Keep reading for information about all the ways to get involved.

-Registration for the 2017 Philadelphia Science Festival opened Monday, October 3!
+Registration for the 2017 Philadelphia Science Festival is now open!
 Please reference the 2017 Partner Guide for an involvement overview, note these Important Dates, and sign up for the 2017 Partner Meeting Series to receive programmatic updates throughout our planning!